AslanSN/exercices-array-4geeksacademy/README.md

 **My Code:**

-Using a Merge-Sort function splited in two:
+Using a Merge-Sort function splitted in two:

 - Sorter & merger:
 ```JavaScript